-Next, in Tables 5.2 and 5.3, we show the performance of the INBM solver in the two cases; that is, for $\dim(\mathcal{J}) = 10,500$ and $\dim(\mathcal{J}) = 82,468,050$ .
-Here, the Newton equations (cf. (4.5)) are solved using low-rank BiCGstab, as well as using the standard preconditioned BiCGstab method which we have denoted as full model (FM), that is, without low-rank truncation.
-The CPU times reported are the total time it took the solver to compute the spectral coefficients of the eigenpair $(\lambda_2(\omega), \varphi_2(\omega))$ .
-Here, for each choice of the forcing terms $\{\eta_k\}$ discussed in Section 4.2, we report inexact Newton steps (INS), backtracks per inexact Newton step (BINS), total BiCGstab iterations (iter), total CPU times (t) in seconds, ranks of the solution (R), memory in kilobytes of the low-rank solution (LR) and full method solution (FM).
-By the memory requirement of a low-rank solution $X = WV^T$ , we mean the sum of the two separate computer memories occupied by its factors W and $V^T$ , since X is computed and stored in this format, unlike the solution from FM.
-From the two tables, we see that for this problem, the performance of the INBM algorithm is independent of the the choice of the forcing terms $\{\eta_k\}$ .
-In particular, Table 5.2 shows that the algorithm could compute the solution within a few seconds in the first case.
+Next, in Tables 2 and 3, we show the performance of the INBM solver in the two cases; that is, for $\dim(\mathcal{J}) = 10,500$ and $\dim(\mathcal{J}) = 82,468,050$.
+Here, the Newton equations (cf. (4.3)) are solved using low-rank BiCGstab, as well as using the standard preconditioned BiCGstab method which we have denoted as full model (FM), that is, without low-rank truncation.
+The CPU times reported are the total time it took the solver to compute the spectral coefficients of the eigenpair ($\lambda_2(\omega)$, $\varphi_2(\omega)$).
+Here, for each choice of the forcing terms { η_k } discussed in Section 4.2, we report inexact Newton steps (INS), average of the total backtracks per inexact Newton step (BINS), total BiCGstab iterations (iter), total CPU times (t) in seconds, ranks of the solution (R), memory in kilobytes of the full method solution and that of the low-rank solution mem(LR).
+By the memory requirement of a low-rank solution $X = WV^T$, we mean the sum of the two separate computer memories occupied by its factors W and V^T , since X is computed and stored in this format, unlike the solution from FM.
+From the two tables, we see that for this problem, the performance of the INBM algorithm is independent of the choice of the forcing terms $\{\eta_k\}$.
+In particular, Table 2 shows that the algorithm could compute the solution within a few seconds in the first case.
 Besides, the INBM algorithm reduces the storage requirement of the solution to one-quarter of memory required to compute the full solution.
-In fact, as shown in [3, 4], for a fixed $N{\mathcal{E}}$ , low-rank Krylov solvers typically provide more storage benefits as $N_x \to \infty$ .
+In fact, as shown in [3,4], for a fixed N_ξ , low-rank Krylov solvers typically provide more storage benefits as $N_X \to \infty$.